Sustainability Safety and Health

 Farmland Preservation

-Terhune Orchards is part of the Farmland Preservation program.
-This is a long term commitment to open space and our farm can never be turned into development so we farm here always planning towards the future and the next generation.
+Terhune Orchards is part of the Farmland Preservation Program.
+This is a long-term commitment to open space, and it means that our farm can never be developed for anything other than agriculture.
+As we farm, we are always planning for the future and the next generation.

 Terhune Orchards uses an approach that owner Gary Mount calls “bio-rational.”
-This means reducing inputs by applying sound science through multiple avenues, including Integrated Pest Management (IPM) and organic.
-As part of IPM, we use frequent scouting of the crops by experts from Rutgers University to assess insect populations and spot evidence of emerging disease, the use of a mini weather station to correlate rainfall and temperature with disease risk, and the use of mating disruption to break the reproductive cycle of insect pests.
-We conduct test plots with researchers from Rutgers to determine ways to reduce inputs while still dealing with pervasive pests such as stink bug.
-We are also USDA certified organic.
-This means our crops are tested and inspected by third party inspectors to make sure we are following organic guidelines.
-In the farm store, we designate which crops we grow and which crops are organic on each sign.
-During his career Gary has been named Apple Grower of the Year by American Fruit Grower magazine and received International Fruit Tree Association’s Hall of Fame award as international recognition of his expertise.
+This means reducing inputs by applying sound science through multiple avenues, including Integrated Pest Management (IPM) and organic practices.
+As part of IPM, we use frequent scouting of the crops by experts from Rutgers University to assess insect populations and spot evidence of emerging disease or insects, a mini weather station to correlate rainfall and temperature with disease risk, and mating disruption strategies to break the reproductive cycle of insect pests.
+We conduct test plots with researchers from Rutgers to determine ways to reduce inputs while still dealing with pervasive pests, such as the stink bug.

 Crop Diversity

 Part of our growing methods at Terhune Orchards involves maintaining diversity as well as heirloom seeds.
-For example we grow 35 types of apples, 15 types of carrots, and 30 types of squash.
-We also grow 20 types of tomatoes and most of them are heirloom varieties.
+For example, we grow more than 30 varieties of apples and 20 kinds of peaches.
+We also grow 15 types of tomatoes, and most of them are heirloom varieties.

 Modern Technology

-One example of our use of modern technology is our weather station.
-Anyone can view its data on weather underground using the name Princeton Terhune.
+Our weather station is a great example of the way we have integrated modern technology into our farming practices.
+Anyone can view its data on Weather Underground using the name Princeton Terhune.
 Our weather station also includes special monitors like leaf wetness.
-Its connected to NEWA, Network for Environment and Weather Applications, so farmers can collaborate and get trends in the weather and make predictions for what that might mean for particular crops.
+It’s connected to the Network for Environment and Weather Applications (NEWA), so farmers can collaborate and get trends in the weather and make predictions for what that might mean for particular crops.